 She studied at Music and Film Schools such as The Juilliard School, Manhattan School of Music, New York University, Eastman School of Music, and SUNY Purchase where she received her B.A. in Music Performance in 1995.
 Kirsten was taken to many classical and jazz performances when she was growing up and was lucky enough to see many of the greats perform.
 She was introduced to Itzhak Perlman, Pinchas Zukerman, Mstislav Rostropovich, Dizzy Gillespie and Oscar Peterson, and was inspired by their ability to completely be free of all inhibitions on stage.
 She has had master classes with Yo-Yo Ma, performed with the Harlem Boys Choir and in orchestras for many years with some of the greatest classical musicians today such as Glenn Dicterow and Alan Gilbert. (conductor of the NY Philharmonic) Among her teachers were Ardyth Alton (trained by Leonard Rose), and Aldo Parisot who was an influential teacher hailing from the faculty at Yale who was deemed “the best cello teacher of our time”, by world renowned cellist Janos Starker.

-Currently, among doing other musical projects, Kirsten writes and produces music for the yoga community in NYC and also plays live cello in yoga classes.
+Currently, when she’s not scoring films and sitting in with bands, Kirsten writes and produces meditation music for the NYC yoga community and plays cello live for yoga events.